AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 5: Installation: The attacker installs persistence
 6: Command and Control: Establishing connection with attacker system for remote control
 7: Actions on objectives: The attacker achieves their goals

+## Encountered Interview Questions
+Interview questions I've encountered

+**What is "living off the land"**
+A method where attackers use legitimate, trusted built-in tools already in the target system to conduct attacks over using custom-made attacks.